 “There were some women who supposed that, the moment they became Christians, they were to run about everywhere.
 “No,” says the apostle, “let them keep at home.”
 There is no gain to the Christian Church when the love, and the industry, and the zeal, which ought to make a happy home, are squandered upon something else.”

 In Proverbs 31:27 we are told to look well to the ways of our household.
 Our husband is the head of the family and we are to submit to his authority, but we are in charge of the management of our household.
 There is much to deal with in just the basic upkeep of the home and food and clothing.
 We should take delight in making our homes a haven for our family to come home to.
 There should be a sense of order and calmness in the home.

-We don't just need to care for their physical needs but also and so important is the care of their spiritual needs.
+We don’t just need to care for their physical needs but also and so important in the care of their spiritual needs.